-A file containing a collection of sequences in FASTA format.
+The name of a file containing a sequences in FASTA format.

 |--sdbg||n||Use a sequence-dependent Markov model of order n when computing likelihood ratios.
 A different sequence-dependent Markov model is computed for each sequence in the input and used to compute the likelihood ratio of all sites in that sequence.
 This option overrides --pvalues, --gcbins, and --rma.||The background file is required and is used to compute the likelihood ratio for all sites in all sequences.|

 |--motif||id||Use only the motif identified by id.
 This option may be repeated.||All motifs are used.|